Manishearth/manishearth.github.io/source/drafts/ffi.md

 ##  Should C++ APIs be unconditionally `unsafe`?

+Before I get into this, I want to reiterate that most of the recommendations in this post are for _complex_ C++-Rust integrations, which are likely to only crop up when attempting to rewrite parts of a large C++ codebase in Rust.
+Such codebases have unique needs and it's important to calibrate

-I recall when [this Chromium post][chromium-interop] and [Steve's `cxx` post][steve-cxx] came out, there was a bunch of brouhaha about C++ functions not being universally marked `unsafe`.
+I recall when [this Chromium post][chromium-interop] and [Steve's `cxx` post][steve-cxx] came out, there was a bunch of discussion about C++ functions not being universally marked `unsafe`.
 Essentially, a lot of people are of the opinion that all FFI into C++ (or C) should be unconditionally marked `unsafe` (and that tools like `cxx` should follow these rules).

 Back then I wrote [a Reddit comment][manishearth-cxx-comment] about my thoughts on this.
 It's a comment that's the length of a blog post in and of itself so I'm not going to reproduce all of it here, but I'll try to get the gist.
 I highly suggest you read it instead of this section.

-In short, I would recommend people doing heavy C++ interop to be generally okay with marking functions calling into C++ as "safe" provided that function would be considered "safe to call without thinking too much about it" on the C++ side, whatever that means for your codebase.
+In short, I would recommend people in large, complex codebases doing heavy C++ interop to generally be okay with marking functions calling into C++ as "safe" provided that function would be considered "safe to call without thinking too much about it" on the C++ side, whatever that means for your codebase.

 From [my post on "undefined" vs "unsafe"][undefined-unsafe], for Rust I define "safe" as